 ABOUT ME

-I’m an amateur photographer from Melbourne, Australia.
+I’m a photographer from Melbourne, Australia.

-As someone who loves the outdoors and exploring the natural world around me, you’ll find me at my happiest and in my element when I’m capturing landscapes and wildlife.
-Whether I’m welcoming my days with sunrises up in the mountains or saying ‘farewell’ with sunsets by the seaside or observing native wildlife go about their daily routines, there’s nothing else that brings me more peace and solace than being immersed in nature - and it's always a bonus if I have a camera in my hand.
-This therapeutic aspect was what drew me into photography a few years ago; it has sustained my passion and the creative outlet it offers has allowed me to continue to develop my skills and artistic preferences.
+Whether I’m watching sunrises up in the mountains, or sunsets by the seaside, or native wildlife go about their daily routines, there’s nothing else that brings me more peace and solace than being immersed in nature - and it's always a bonus if I have a camera in my hand.
+This therapeutic aspect was what drew me into photography; it has sustained my passion and the path of creative self-discovery that photography has led me on has allowed me to discover my artistic preferences and appreciate the creative vision of others.

 My photography journey started during the height of the Covid-19 pandemic.
-I’d tragically lost my beloved Golden Retriever, Scout, and as is often the case when we lose a loved one, the pain of losing her finally gave me pause to re-evaluate.
+I’d tragically lost my beloved Golden Retriever, Scout, and as is often the case when we lose a loved one, the pain of losing her finally gave me reason to pause and re-evaluate.
 The penny had finally dropped for me.
 I realised a lot of things about the limited time we have, and the importance of spending that time with those we love and doing meaningful things that bring us joy.
-I realised that I really needed an escape from the monotony of the daily grind, and the incredibly long hours that came with working from home and never really being ‘offline’.
+I realised that I really needed an escape from the monotony of the daily grind and incredibly long hours that had become the norm in my corporate career.

 Having a camera in my hands (or on my tripod or in my mind) has been wonderfully therapeutic, and I’m subconsciously triggered to view the world around me from a different perspective.
-It has opened up my eyes and helped me to really ‘see’ my world and appreciate all the beauty that surrounds us, oftentimes in places that I wouldn’t have otherwise give a second thought to.
-I’ve also loved the path of creative self-discovery that photography has led me on – discovering my creative preferences and limitations, and appreciating the creative vision of others.
+Photography has helped me to really ‘see’ my world and appreciate all the beauty that surrounds us, oftentimes in places that I wouldn’t have otherwise give a second thought to.

 Life away from photography